btschwertfeger/BiasAdjustCXX/doc/src/examples.rst

         --max-scaling-factor 3             # set custom max-scaling factor to avoid unrealistic results (default: 10)

-Note: The multiplicative variant is only preferred when adjusting non-stochastic variables like precipitaiton, air pressure or wind speed.
+Note: The multiplicative variant is only preferred when adjusting non-stochastic variables like precipitation, air pressure or wind speed.

 Additive Quantile Delta Mapping
 ------------------------------------